-One of the oldest civilizations in the world, responsible for many major inventions such as paper, the compass, the banknote or gunpowder.
+One of the oldest civilizations in the world, responsible for many major inventions such as the compass, paper, banknote or gunpowder.

 Where is China?

-– Population : 1.37 billion people (20 times the population of the France).
+– Population : 1.37 billion inhabitants (20 times the population of France).

-– Language : Mandarin, but also eight major dialects with their variants.
+– Language : Mandarin, but also eight main dialects with their variants.

-– A few of the Unesco World Heritage sites: The great wall of China ; the imperial palace in Beijing; the imperial tombs of the Ming and Qing to Beijing dynasties; the Yungang Grottoes; the Sichuan giant panda sanctuaries; Shilin Stone Forest; and many others...
+– Some sites listed as World Heritage by Unesco: The great Wall of China ; the Imperial Palace in Beijing; the imperial tombs of the Ming and Qing dynasties in Beijing; the Yungang Grottoes; the giant panda sanctuaries of Sichuan; Shilin the stone forest; and many more…

-In the 20 years from 1985 to 2005, the socialist economy switches in capitalism.
+In 20 years, from 1985 to 2005, the socialist economy fell into capitalism.
 GDP per capita is multiplied by 5.

-China continues to beat its own records, so it is now the second world economy.
-It is the world's leading producer of swine, sheep, goats, wheat, rice, tea, cereals, fruit and vegetables and cotton, the second largest producer of corn, rubber, wool...
+China continues to break its own records, so much so that it is now the world's second largest economy.
+It is the world's largest producer of pigs, sheep, goats, wheat, rice, tea, cereals, fruits and vegetables and cotton, the second largest producer of corn, rubber, wool...

-The country consumes 20 per cent of world food production but has only 9% of farmland.
-Hence the need for China to invest abroad by renting agricultural land in Argentina or Ukraine.
+The country consumes 20% of the world's food production but has only 9% of agricultural land.
+Hence the need for China to invest internationally by leasing agricultural land in Argentina or Ukraine.

-Since the end of the 1970s. foreign companies are encouraged to invest on the Chinese soil, with the opening of “special economic zones”.
+Since the late 1970s, foreign companies are encouraged to invest on Chinese soil, with the opening of “special economic zones”.

-– China is now the leading investor in Africa through industrial projects, the building of schools, hospitals, roads and ports.
+– China is now the leading investor in Africa through industrial projects, schools, hospitals, roads and ports.

-On the other hand, economic development is also synonymous with increase in inequalities between the poor regions of the Interior and the rich regions of the coast.
-China therefore remains one very poor country.
+On the other hand, economic development is also synonymous with increasing inequalities between the poor regions of the interior and the rich regions of the coast.
+China therefore remains a very poor country.

-Abolition of re-education through labour - laogai -, relaxation of the one-child law, camps or even reform of the status of rural workers: the measures announced by the new president Xi Jinping could even suggest an improvement.
+Abolition of re-education through labor camps - the laogai -, relaxation of the law on one child, or even reform of the status of rural workers: the measures announced by the new President Xi Jinping could even suggest an improvement.

-But the NGOs are formal, the regime remains always also repressive.
-Dissidents are always placed under close surveillance when they are not imprisoned.
+But the NGOs are formal, the regime remains still as repressive.
+Dissidents are still placed under close surveillance, if not imprisoned.

 Internet is also very controlled and access to sites like Google, Facebook or Twitter is prohibited.

-Finally, the death penalty remains massively applied, even if there still, leaders announced a reduction 'staged' in the number of crimes punishable by the death penalty.
+Finally, the death sentence remains massively applied, even if here again, the leaders announced a “step-by-step” reduction in the number of crimes punishable by death.

 A wide culinary variety